Instructions to Authors

 - Do not incorporate any footer or headers in your submission.

 - Turn off Track Changes.

 - Title page.
 This should list the title of the article and the full names and institutional addresses for all authors.
 Each author's highest academic degree should follow his/her name.
 The e-mail address of the corresponding author should also be included.

 - Abstract.
 For original investigations and brief reports, the abstract is limited to 250 words and should be structured as follows: Introduction, Methods, Results, and Conclusions.
+Please ensure that the conclusion of your abstract captures the main message of your article in an accurate, clear, concise, stand-alone statement.
 Abstracts for reviews and commentaries are also limited to 250 words but the sub-headings may differ.

 - Main Text.
 Use the guidelines in the Types of Articles table to structure the sections.
 Original Investigations and Brief Report sections are: Introduction, Methods, Results, and Discussion.
 Use a maximum of three level headings.
 For example:

 - HEADING 1: Uppercase, large font, bold Heading 2: Lower case, standard size font, bold Heading 3: Lower case, standard size font, italicized

 - Funding.
 List all sources of funding for the research.
 See below further details.

 - Declaration of Interests.
 Declare any competing interests for each author.

 - Acknowledgments.
 This section is for acknowledging individuals and institutions whose assistance and support the authors wish to mention.

 - References.
 For references only, the journal uses American Medical Association (AMA) style as laid out in the AMA Manual of Style (10th edition).
 References should be cited with numbers and then listed in numerical order at the end of the paper.